Essential Guide

 Is the cédula the same as the residency card?

 No. The residency card (carnet de radicación) proves your immigration status.
 The cédula is your national ID card.
 You need both, and they serve different purposes.
+See the comparison table below for the full breakdown.

 Can I open a bank account without a cédula?